AvocadoCoop/governance/Bylaws.md

         1. declaring dividends and paying them to the preference shareholders at a rate not to exceed 5 percent yearly,

-        1. retaining all or part of the residue for the purposes of the Co-operative,
+        1. retaining all or part of the surpluse for the purposes of the Co-operative,

-        1. donating all or part of the residue for charitable or educational purposes,
+        1. donating all or part of the surpluse for charitable or educational purposes,

         1. declaring patronage returns, and distributing them to the members, and